• Home

 Wavy Fleece Face - After

-You can take this picture to the groomer to show what you want your Labradoodle to look like.
+You can take this picture to the groomer to show what you want your Australian labradoodle to look like.

 Curly Fleece Face - Before